zumasys/docs/site/jbase/get-started/docker-container/README.md

 We create a local image "jbase_base".

-Later we want to push it to docker hub.
+Later we may want to push it to docker hub.
 We tag it as "Zumasys/jbase_base - Alias".

 To get started do: